variantstudios/greeleydowntown.com/pages/more/greeley-downtown-alliance/index.md

 ### Next Meeting

-Please join us at 8am on Friday, February 16th, 2018 for our next monthly meeting.
-The meeting will be held at the Rio Grande Mexican Restaurant located at 825 9th Street.
+Please join us at 8am on Friday, March 16th, 2018 for our next monthly meeting.
+The meeting will be held at Warm Hugs Mixes & Gifts located at 809 10th Street.